Catch Me If You Can Describe Me: Open-Vocabulary Camouflaged Instance Segmentation with Diffusion: Proposed Method

 Inspired by the adaptive instance selection network~\citep{huang2017adain,pei2022osformer}, we develop a CIN module to achieve final masks for the target objects.
-We present the architecture of the CIN module in Fig.~\ref{fig:cin}.
+We present the architecture of the CIN module in~\Cref{fig:cin}.

 The CIN module takes inputs as a textual-visual feature map from the TVA module and an object mask from the mask generator.
-The textual-visual feature map is first projected into a higher-dimensional space by a linear layer.
+A linear layer first projects the textual-visual feature map into a higher-dimensional space.
 Next, affine weights and biases are attained by applying two subsequent linear layers to the result of the first linear layer.
 The affine weights and biases are then combined, together with the input mask from the mask generator, to predict a final instance mask for the object specified in the input mask.
 Since the CIS task is category-agnostic, we use a confidence score for the existence of a camouflaged object at each location, rather than a classification score in generic instance segmentation.